k0sproject/k0s/docs/examples/ansible-playbook.md

 }
 ```

-After a while, all worker nodes become `Ready`.
-Your cluster is now waiting to get used.
-We can test by creating a simple nginx deployment.
+Once all worker nodes are at `Ready` state you can use the cluster.
+You can test the cluster state by creating a simple nginx deployment.

 ```ShellSession
 $ kubectl create deployment nginx --image=gcr.io/google-containers/nginx --replicas=5